 Dee Cheung: Co-founder, Float On and SUP Yoga HK

 Canadian-born self-professed ‘wellness-preneur’ Dee set sail for Hong Kong in 2006, and has been making waves in the city’s wellness scene ever since.
 Having co-founded SUP Yoga in a bid to offer an alternative wellness activity, Dee’s pioneering attitude persisted, and she introduced the Float On sensory deprivation tanks to offer tranquil oasis pods to those looking for an escape.

-Entrepreneurial spirit Lindsay lives and breathes an active lifestyle – the restaurateur and co-founder of Yardbird, Ronin and Sunday’s Grocery has channelled her energy into designing athleisure wear for women who, like herself, look and feel confident, and are ready to put their best foot forward.
-In case she wasn’t busy enough with all that, the mum of two and fashion mogul is also a practising yoga teacher and is currently writing a book on her restaurants.
+Entrepreneurial spirit Lindsay lives and breathes an active lifestyle.
+The restaurateur and co-founder of Missbish has channelled her energy into designing athleisure wear for women who, like herself, look and feel confident, and are ready to put their best foot forward in a supportive online wellness community.
+In case she wasn’t busy enough with all that, the mum of two and fashion mogul is also a practising yoga teacher.

 Heanney McCollum: Personal Trainer

 Heanney left a career in marketing to focus on health and fitness full time, lifting it from a part-time passion to a full-time project.
 With nutrition and fitness education under her belt, Heaney forged a training programme, SCULPT w/H, inviting like-minded women to join her wellness journey, nourishing mind, body and soul.

 Cristina is an eco-warrior with serious heart.
 Her aim to bring environmentally focused brands to the fore has led to her work previously as Brand Manager for MANA!
 Fast Slow Food, and the establishment of The Vibe Tribe ethical PR, fostering positive partnerships from the wellness community and beyond, as well as Conscious Cinema, which offers screenings with the aim to raise awareness and stir public debate.